Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 PT 730.
 Musculoskeletal III.2 Credits.

-This course is designed as a continuation of musculoskeletal I and II.
-Lecture and lab topics include continued framework development of evaluation and contemporary treatment approaches including thrust manipulation for clients with various musculoskeletal conditions.
+This course builds upon the framework of musculoskeletal I and II.
+Lecture and lab topics include continued framework development of evaluation and contemporary treatment approaches including thrust manipulation for clients with musculoskeletal conditions.
 Students are required to integrate and synthesize knowledge gained from current and previous coursework.
 During the lecture and lab, students continue to develop comprehensive examination techniques, implement appropriate interventions, and hypothesize outcomes through case-based modeling.

 Prerequisites: None